What is IRS Tax Form 8889?

 - You didn’t keep your high-deductible health plan long enough

 It’s not possible to complete Form 8889 without paperwork from your HSA provider and employer.
-Form 5489-SA and Form 1099-SA come from your provider and your employer sends your W-2.
+Form 1099-SA comes from your provider and your employer sends your W-2.
 These forms include your contributions and withdrawals.
 They will also determine if you owe extra income taxes or penalties.
 You can do the math for both of these on Form 8889.